Z3BRO/Flipper-Zero-RGB/Firmware Patches/README.md

-## This patch file was built by Quenon#1989 and edited by updated by me, Huge thanks to Quenon#1989
+## This patch file was built by Quenon#1989 and edited by me, Huge thanks to Quenon#1989